 The distro is also popular for building cloud computing platforms, and the project also offers cloud images for AWS and Azure.
 In fact, Canonical claims that over 55% of OpenStack clouds already run on Ubuntu, and for a fee, it will set up a managed OpenStack cloud for your company.

+Looking to start a home server?
 We've featured the best Linux Server distros.

 The distro is the result of the collaboration between the two projects that lend it its name.
-Besides the educational tools, the distro also has the full gamut of desktop apps, which allows you to use the distro as your daily driver.
+Besides the educational tools, the distro also has the full gamut of Linux desktop apps, which allows you to use the distro as your daily driver.

-One of the highlights of the distro however is that it includes a pre-configured terminal server keeping in mind the requirements of a typical educational institution.
+One of the highlights of the distro however is that it includes a pre-configured terminal server, keeping in mind the requirements of a typical educational institution.
 In addition to installing the distro on your computer, you can easily deploy it over multiple computers in a lab.

+Looking for an OS for your classroom?
 We've also featured the best Linux distros for education.